DeWereldMorgen

-All its content is submitted under a Creative Commons license, namely CC BY-NC-ND 2.0 BE.
+All of the content of De Wereld Morgen is published under Creative Commons license type CC BY-NC-ND 2.0 BE.

 Alternative

-Kaat Van Damme's master thesis claims that DeWereldMorgen can be defined as an "alternative media" website with regards to content, editing, and business model.
-In the Belgian context, DeWereldMorgen has been coined together with Apache and Mondiaal Nieuws as alternative news media.
+Kaat Van Damme's master thesis claims that DeWereldMorgen can be defined as an alternative media website with regard to content, editing, and the business model.
+Among Belgian media, DeWereldMorgen, Apache.be and Mondiaal Nieuws are often considered to be the main alternative news media.
 It is characterized by politicization.